cmstead/JFP/_includes/content/api-index.md

 - Performance: O(n) (based on the performance of splice)
 - Signature: `index => array<*> => array<*>`
+- Behavior: `index to drop value at => array to remove value from => resulting array`
+- Description: Drops value at nth index from array

 ~~~~
 j.dropNth(0)([1, 2, 3, 4]); // [2, 3, 4];